banner

 I just think that something can be good, and also end,and that thing was still good.
 And it's okay to be sad that it ended, too.
 But the idea that anything that ends is automatically less than this hypothetical eternal state of success...
 I don't think that's doing us any good at all.

-I agree with the viewpoint expressed in it, the idea that "life is a process, not a result".
-Some things can be good, even if they are abandoned.
+I agree with the viewpoint expressed in it, the idea that "life is a process, not a result."
+Some things can be beautiful, even if they are abandoned.
 "Forever" should not be synonymous with success, and life should not be confined to a specific outcome.

 Loading...